Change Starts Here: Chanda Smith Baker

 It's no question that the police killing of George Floyd left the Twin Cities traumatized, angered, and dedicated to instilling change.
 In the wake of Floyd's death, we reached out to community leaders to figure out how the Twin Cities can rebuild from here.
 For Chanda Baker Smith, the senior vice president of impact at the Minneapolis Foundation, this moment is an opportunity for people to "reflect on their own behavior."

 “Two days before George's murder, my mother came home my house for hospice care.
 And, so, listening to him call for his mother, knowing that she had passed away a couple of years ago, hit me.
 It was like a gut punch.
-Then there's me as a mom of four black boys—so how do I care for my children?
+Then there's me as a mom of four Black boys—so how do I care for my children?
 My daughter as well?
 How do I keep them safe when there's no way to control that?”

 “As a mom, I think about what does it mean for my sons to grow up in a time where the killing of Brown and Black boys are videotaped and replayed over and over again, on a really consistent basis?
 What does it mean to their identities?
 What does it mean to how they see their future?
 And what does it mean to all of the other Brown and Black boys that are living in a situation where they may not have people around them that help them generate hope and help them move that anger and that fear into productive way?”